 Car bombs kill at least eight at Libya army academy in Benghazi

-BENGHAZI, Libya (Reuters) - Several car bombs exploded at a Libyan army academy in the eastern city of Benghazi on Monday, killing at least eight people and wounding more than a dozen, hospital sources and a security official said.
+BENGHAZI, Libya (Reuters) - A powerful car bomb attack targeted a military academy in Libya's eastern of city of Benghazi on Monday, killing at least eight people and wounding more than a dozen, hospital and security officials said.

-A first bomb exploded at the academy's front gate as people were leaving a graduation ceremony, security officials said.
-One or two other bombs exploded almost at the same time, wounding at least 13 persons.
+A first bomb exploded at the front gate of the academy as soldiers were leaving a graduation ceremony, security officials said.
+Several cars parked outside exploded.
+One or two other bombs exploded around the same time, wounding 18, security and hospital officials said.